GutiCamilo93/MADDPG/README.md

 c.
 Solved

-The task is episodic (it is not eternal, it ends after a while), and the environment is considered solved when the agents achieve an average score of +0.5 over a window of 100 consecutive episodes (after taking te maximum score of each agent for each episode).
+The task is episodic (it is not eternal, it ends after a while), and the environment is considered solved when the agents achieve an average score of +0.5 over a window of 100 consecutive episodes (after taking the maximum score of each agent for each episode).

 ## Getting started